 Multi-Ethnic Education and Engagement Center

 This award recognizes a student who demonstrates a similar level of commitment and engagement as Mona Guerrier Fallen to the University of Dayton and our diverse campus community.
-The undergraduate student recipient(s) should demonstrate a commitment to leadership and service to the MEC and UD community as well as academic achievement.
+The undergraduate student recipient(s) should demonstrate a commitment to leadership, service to the MEC and UD community, and academic achievement.
+Students must also demonstrate financial need.

 Textbooks can be pricey!
 While UD packages students with a textbook scholarship every semester as part of their financial aid, we know that it doesn’t always cover the full cost of books.
 That’s why MEC, in partnership with Alumni Donors, developed a Textbook Scholarship & Exchange Library.